A One-of-a-Kind Training

 After each immersive weekend, you will continue developing yourself as a counselor by doing weekly sessions with your fellow students.
 Each person takes a turn being the counselor and being the client.
 These sessions are a place to ground the skills you’ve learned over the weekend in practice, to receive feedback on your counseling, and to get experience working with a diverse range of people on a wide range of issues.
 It’s also a chance for you to get free, weekly counseling sessions, where you can work on getting free from the things that hold you back in your life, healing old hurts, developing new resources, or whatever your present concerns are.

 Practice Makes Perfect

-Our optional Monthly Skills Labs will include a content review of the key take-aways from the previous weekend, counseling demonstrations, plus a chance to hone your counseling skills and practice in a safe and supportive environment.
+Our optional Monthly Skills Labs will include a content review of the key take-aways from the previous weekend, counseling demonstrations, experiential exercises, plus a chance to hone your counseling skills and practice in a safe and supportive environment.
+These in-between sessions are a chance to ground the skills your learning in practice, and get to know the material better.
 You’ll be able to receive feedback from our Leadership Team and get any questions you have answered.

 In-depth Business and Marketing Training

 Build Your Own Successful Counseling or Coaching Practice

 Our optional, 6-part evening tele-seminar series that will teach you everything you need to know about developing your own practice and getting clients.
 You’ll learn: